zcrayman/tut-rest/3/README.md

-Now that you have written and tested your controllers, now proudly added to your Life Preserver as shown below, it's time to bring the whole application together.
+Now that you have [written and tested your controllers](../2/), proudly added to your Life Preserver as shown below, it's time to bring the whole application together.

 ![Life Preserver Full showing Core Domain and REST Domain](../images/life-preserver-rest-domain-and-controllers-and-core-domain-zoom-out.png)